 In a country where a high demand for family reunification means it can take many years to obtain an immigrant visa through the legal channels, if at all, families with undocumented relatives aren't hard to find.
 Even the president has an undocumented uncle, and the governor of New Mexico has admitted that her grandparents came without papers.

 The Pew Hispanic Center estimated in 2009 that there were 8.8 million people living in families of mixed immigration status in the United States, and this is just families composed of unauthorized immigrants and their U.S. citizen children.
 That number grows when extended family is factored in.
 For families in which there is an undocumented spouse, parent, sibling or other close relative, activities that others take for granted - taking a trip out of town, signing up for employer-paid health insurance - are fraught with anxiety, or simply not done.

-A couple of weeks ago, a reader named Jennifer who responded to a post about a new federal deportation policy wrote of the difficulty her family faces: Her husband, in the U.S. illegally since he was a child, has been able to adjust his immigration status, and it colors their daily existence.
+A couple of weeks ago, a reader named Jennifer who responded to a post about a new federal deportation policy wrote of the difficulty her family faces: Her husband, in the U.S. illegally since he was a child, hasn't been able to adjust his immigration status, and it colors their daily existence.
 An excerpt from her comment: